-- NMFS must review and approve PSO resumes accompanied by a relevant training course information packet that includes the name and qualifications (i.e., experience, training completed, or educational background) of the instructor(s), the course outline or syllabus, and course reference material as well as a document stating successful completion of the course; - PSOs must successfully complete relevant training, including completion of all required coursework and passing (80 percent or greater) a written and/or oral examination developed for the training program; - PSOs must have successfully attained a bachelor's degree from an accredited college or university with a major in one of the natural sciences, a minimum of 30 semester hours or equivalent in the biological sciences, and at least one undergraduate course in math or statistics; and - The educational requirements may be waived if the PSO has acquired the relevant skills through alternate experience.
+- PSOs must successfully complete relevant training, including completion of all required coursework and passing (80 percent or greater) a written and/or oral examination developed for the training program; - PSOs must have successfully attained a bachelor's degree from an accredited college or university with a major in one of the natural sciences, a minimum of 30 semester hours or equivalent in the biological sciences, and at least one undergraduate course in math or statistics; and - The educational requirements may be waived if the PSO has acquired the relevant skills through alternate experience.
 Requests for such a waiver shall be submitted to NMFS and must include written justification.
 Requests shall be granted or denied (with justification) by NMFS within 1 week of receipt of submitted information.
 Alternate experience that may be considered includes, but is not limited to (1) secondary education and/or experience comparable to PSO duties; (2) previous work experience conducting academic, commercial, or government-sponsored protected species surveys; or (3) previous work experience as a PSO; the PSO should demonstrate good standing and consistently good performance of PSO duties.

-- For data collection purposes, PSOs shall use standardized electronic data collection forms.
-PSOs shall record detailed information about any implementation of mitigation requirements, including the distance of animals to the airgun array and description of specific actions that ensued, the behavior of the animal(s), any observed changes in behavior before and after implementation of mitigation, and if shutdown was implemented, the length of time before any subsequent ramp-up of the airgun array.
+For data collection purposes, PSOs shall use standardized data collection forms, whether hard copy or electronic.
+PSOs shall record detailed information about any implementation of mitigation requirements, including the distance of animals to the acoustic source and description of specific actions that ensued, the behavior of the animal(s), any observed changes in behavior before and after implementation of mitigation, and if shutdown was implemented, the length of time before any subsequent ramp-up of the acoustic source.
 If required mitigation was not implemented, PSOs should record a description of the circumstances.
-At a minimum, the following information must be recorded: - Vessel name, vessel size and type, maximum speed capability of vessel; - O Dates (MM/DD/YYYY) of departures and returns to port with port name; - PSO names and affiliations, PSO ID (initials or other identifier); - Date (MM/DD/YYYY) and participants of PSO briefings; - Visual monitoring equipment used (description); - PSO location on vessel and height (meters) of observation location above water surface; - Watch status (description); - Dates (MM/DD/YYYY) and times (Greenwich Mean Time/UTC) of survey on/off effort and times (GMC/UTC) corresponding with PSO on/off effort; - Vessel location (decimal degrees) when survey effort began and ended and vessel location at beginning and end of visual PSO duty shifts; - Vessel location (decimal degrees) at 30-second intervals if obtainable from data collection software, otherwise at practical regular interval; - Vessel heading (compass heading) and speed (knots) at beginning and end of visual PSO duty shifts and upon any change: - Water depth (meters) (if obtainable from data collection software); - O Environmental conditions while on visual survey (at beginning and end of PSO shift and whenever conditions changed significantly), including BSS and any other relevant weather conditions including cloud cover, fog, sun glare, and overall visibility to the horizon;
+At a minimum, the following information must be recorded:

-• Factors that may have contributed to impaired observations during each PSO shift change or as needed as environmental conditions changed (description) (e.g., vessel traffic, equipment malfunctions); and
+- Vessel names (source vessel and other vessels associated with survey) and call signs; - PSO names and affiliations; - Dates of departures and returns to port with port name; - Date and participants of PSO briefings; - Dates and times (Greenwich Mean Time) of survey effort and times corresponding with PSO effort; - Vessel location (latitude/longitude) when survey effort began and ended and vessel location at beginning and end of visual PSO duty shifts;

-Vessel/Survey activity information (and changes thereof) (description), such as airgun power output while in operation, number and volume of airguns operating in the array, tow depth of the array, and any other notes of significance (i.e., pre-start clearance, ramp-up, shutdown, testing, shooting, ramp-up completion, end of operations, streamers, etc.).
+- Vessel heading and speed at beginning and end of visual PSO duty shifts and upon any line change; - Environmental conditions while on visual survey (at beginning and end of PSO shift and whenever conditions changed significantly), including BSS and any other relevant weather conditions including cloud cover, fog, sun glare, and overall visibility to the borizon: - Factors that may have contributed to impaired observations during each PSO shift change or as needed as environmental conditions changed (e.g., vessel traffic, equipment malfunctions); and - Survey activity information, such as acoustic source power output while in operation, number and volume of airguns operating in the array, tow depth of the array, and any other notes of significance (i.e., pre-start clearance, ramp-up, shutdown, testing, shooting, ramp-up completion, end of operations, streamers, etc.).